 Spanish reflexive verbs are those where the subject and the object are the same, and where the action “reflects back” on the subject.
-They must be used with a reflexive pronoun such us myself, yourself and himself in English.
-Below you can see the Spanish reflexive pronouns:
+They must be used with a specific pronoun such as myself, yourself, and himself in English.

 1. In Spanish, reflexive verbs are much more common than in English, and many are used in everyday language.
 The infinitive form of a reflexive verb has SE attached to the end of it, for example, secarse (meaning to dry oneself).
-This is the way reflexive verbs are shown in dictionaries.
-These are some common reflexive verbs in Spanish.
+This is precisely how you will see them in the dictionary, here you have some of the most commonly used.

 Acostarse (to go to bed) Levantarse (to get up)